 For our out of town guests, if you are flying, you will need to schedule your flight arriving into Portland Oregon.
 The event start and finish and local hotels are a 20 minute cab ride from the airport.

-Hilton Vancouver WA - Located right at the Start/Finish line.
-Wake up, roll out of bed, walk out the hotel and you are at the Start/Finish line.
+Hilton Vancouver WA - Located in Downtown Vancouver approx 1 mile from the Start/Finish line.
+Wake up, roll out of bed and warmup as you walk to the start/finish line.

 301 West 6th Street, Vancouver WA 98660

 Hilton Vancouver WA Website